Falls Prevention and Home Safety Tips

 How Live-in Care Reduces the Risk

-Our carers are trained to support mobility, supervise where needed, and spot potential hazards.
-With someone always present, emergencies can be responded to immediately.
+Live-In carers are trained to support mobility, supervise where needed, and spot potential hazards.
+With someone always present, emergencies can be responded to immediately, but more importantly prevention is much more proactive throughout the day.

 Home Safety Tips